What is the flu?

 Usually, your child should stay home for at least 24 hours after the fever is gone.
 A fever is defined as 100.4° F/38.3° C or greater.
 The fever should be gone without the use of a fever-reducing medicine.

 Is the flu vaccine safe for my child with chronic health problems?

 Yes.
-The flu vaccine is approved for use in children 6 months and older, including both healthy children and those with chronic health problems.
+The flu vaccine that is given as a shot is approved for use in children 6 months and older, including both healthy children and those with chronic health problems.
 Because children with chronic health conditions are at a higher risk of getting flu related complications, it is especially important that they get a flu shot.

 What types of vaccine should my child receive and how many doses?

 Children with or without chronic health conditions should get the flu shot (inactivated flu vaccine) only.
-The nasal spray vaccine is not recommended this season.
-There are two type of flu vaccine based on the number of flu virus strains they contain: the trivalent flu shot (two A and one B viruses), and the quadrivalent flu shot (two A and two B viruses).
-Any of these can be used, without preference for one over the other.
 Children 6 months to 8 years old may need 2 doses of the vaccine.
 Children 9 years of age and older need only one dose.
 Talk with your doctor to discuss how many doses are recommended for your child.